-Lose yourself in these Galaxy S20 leather cases
+Best Leather Cases for Galaxy S20 in 2022

 Leather is a Galaxy S20's best friend

-We're happy to recommend any of the cases on this list, including some on other lists if you find that leather isn't what you're looking for.
-However, if we had to choose only one, our top choice would be the Venoro PU Leather Case.
-While it might not be genuine leather, the unique design and substantial functionality make it a great buy at an even better price.
+We're happy to recommend any of the cases for the Galaxy S20 on this list, including some of our favorite Galaxy S20 cases if you find that leather isn't what you're looking for.
+However, if we had to choose only one, our top choice would be the Samsung Leather Cover.
+The leather is genuine, you get a microfiber lining to cushion your S20 at all times, and the aluminum buttons are icing on the cake.
+Plus, those color options are something else 😍.

-Should you be after a case with genuine leather, you're better off getting the Olixar Genuine Leather Wallet Case.
-It is the most expensive case on this entire list, but it's also the only one that's made out of legit leather and not a PU/faux alternative.
-If you place a lot of value in that, you'll want to go the Olixar route.
+If you'd rather have something with a folio/wallet design, another solid choice is the Snakehive Genuine Leather Wallet.
+Snakehive is one of the best in the business when it comes to leather cases, offering second-to-none quality, gorgeous colors, and tons of functionality.

-Alternatively, if you don't mind opting for faux leather and want something with an unforgettable appearance, the 32nd Floral Series PU Leather Case has easily one of the best designs out of any Galaxy S20 leather case on the market.
+Alternatively, if you don't mind opting for faux leather and want something with an unforgettable appearance, the 32nd Floral Series PU Leather Case has a really cute design that will make your S20 stand out among the pack.